Borshchiv Ghetto: Commemoration

 In Borshchiv at the site of the destroyed Jewish cemetery during the Soviet occupation a sports complex was built.
 In 1990, after Ukraine gained independence, part of the stadium was reserved for the construction of the monument.
 It was finally established in 2011.

 Borshchiv Holocaust in culture

 In April 2005, Reader's Digest published an article by Peter Lane Taylor's "Underground" about Zaid Shtermer and others left in caves.

 American documentary filmmaker Janet Tobias in her film No Place on Earth described the life of Jews who were hiding in the Verteba and Priest's Grotto caves.
-Staged scenes, however, were not filmed in Ukraine, but in Hungary, in a similar cave.
+Staged scenes, however, were not filmed in Ukraine, but instead in Hungary, in a similar cave.
 Filming in Priest's Grotto would require much time and money.
 Esther Stermer, her children and grandchildren in the movie were played by Hungarian actors.